 The Brisbane Area Branch holds a variety of professional and social events during the year.
 View details below:

-There is a general members' meeting on the second Wednesday evening of every second month (March, May, July, September, November).
+There is a general members' meeting on the second Wednesday evening of every second month (2015: February, April, June, August, October, December).
 All members are welcome to attend.
+The Annual General Meeting will be held late 2015.

 REGISTRATIONS ARE ESSENTIAL.
 Members are asked to register online to assist with room bookings - please check the branch website or events calendar.